-The weather in Wyoming changes by the minute and chasing antelope in open country means you are often exposed to the worst.
+The weather in Wyoming changes by the minute.
+And chasing antelope in open country means you are often exposed to the worst.
 Heat, wind, cold, rain, snow and sleet are all in the cards.
-On some days, it is flat out pleasant in Wyoming’s antelope country but planning for everything can save your hide when the weather takes a turn.
+On many days, the weather is downright pleasant in Wyoming’s antelope country.
+But planning for everything can save your hide when the conditions take a turn.

 Archery hunters can expect to spend long hours in a ground blind, and should pack accordingly.
 It’s not uncommon to spend part of the day in a t-shirt, and then layer up when the clouds roll in.